AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 1. Enabling the metadata extraction option in the configMgr
 1. Running the metadata extraction workflow

-Perform the following steps to enable the metadata extraction option in the configMgr based on the service you are using.
+The following tabs provide instructions to enable the metadata extraction option in the configMgr based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]